Sales and marketing may seem similar, but a fine line differentiates the two.

 On top of that, arrange for regular meetings between the two teams to help nurture a productive relationship.

-Ensure that Marketing Strategies are Ingrained in the Sales Team
+Ensure that Marketing Strategies Ingrain in the Sales Team

 The salespeople must not only understand the sales skills, but learn marketing theories, tools, tactics, and terminologies.